Skip to main content

 You should start to feel better within a few days, but it may take up to 3 months to fully recover.
 If you still have symptoms after this, you might be referred for further tests.

-There are some things you can do while you recover to help ease pain and swelling and prevent any further problems.
+If you're recovering from epididymitis, there are things you can do to help ease pain and swelling and prevent any further problems.

 Do